Algolia’s Nicolas Dessaigne on maximizing developer relations

 When developers are your customers, marketing to them is simultaneously advertising for job candidates.
 As a bonus, candidates also come pre-acquainted with your product, often having used it as a client.

-Algolia used Meetups, where it hosted pre-COVID Tech Lunches at its office.
-By pairing free fromage with four speakers in rapid succession, Algolia could simultaneously nurture the thriving startup culture in Paris and bring that community to its offices.
+Algolia used Meetups and hosted regular pre-COVID Tech Lunches at its office.
+By pairing free fromage with four speakers in rapid succession, Algolia was able to simultaneously nurture the thriving startup culture in Paris and bring that community to its offices.
 The company settled on a formula: Three of the speakers were from outside the company and one was always from Algolia.
 “We got a lot of great exposure from this, and many great hires,” Dessaigne said.

 Word of caution

-However, would-be DevRel practitioners should take note: DevRel’s form is unique to every company and circumstance.
+However, would-be DevRel practitioners should take note: DevRel takes a different form in every company and circumstance.
 Algolia couldn’t just copy what other successful startups had done.
-When the company were founded, Twilio had already createdits own playbook, going to hackathons and participating in the community.
+When the company was founded, Twilio had already created its own playbook, going to hackathons and participating in the community.
 With Twillo’s success, everyone was doing hackathons, and developers were soon inundated with opportunities.
 “However, we found that hackathons weren’t a great investment for us,” Dessaigne recalled.
 “They just never worked that well.”

-Algolia’s success in DevRel was built on deep customer empathy and understanding of customer problems.
+Algolia’s success in DevRel was largely built on deep customer empathy and understanding of customer problems.
 Empathy may come from employees being the customers themselves or product builders engaging with customers of the product, either through evangelism or tech support.
 And even as an organization grows and specialization leads to information silos, finding ways to break through those barriers is instrumental to building a product that serves customers and drives sales.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: